Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: MA- in Almost Linear Time

 The proof of \Cref{thm:GKCollections} gives an explicit description of the corresponding antichain collections derived from a minimum cost circulation of the $\alpha_k$ and $\beta_k$ networks.
 Next, we show how to compute (from the circulation) such antichain collections efficiently.
-For completeness, in \Cref{appendix:GKProof}, we include a complete proof of \Cref{thm:GKCollections}, adapting the proof of Schrijver to the case of sets (paths and antichains) of vertices.
+We use this lemma to prove the final part of \Cref{thm:almostLinear}.